RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated strong reasoning capabilities, making them compelling foundations for autonomous agents that solve real-world tasks by interacting with external environments, including computer control~\citep{gou2025navigating}, GUI operation~\citep{qin2025ui}, and robotic manipulation~\citep{liu2023llm+}.
-In this setting, agentic reinforcement learning (RL) plays a central role in strengthening both capability and reliability by optimizing expected strategy under environment-provided rewards.
+Yet, when deployed in long-horizon sequential decision-making settings, LLMs often exhibit unstable performance: small errors at early steps compound rapidly over extended interaction sequences, leading to cascading failures and severely degraded task completion.
+Agentic reinforcement learning (RL) has emerged as a principled approach to address this challenge, directly optimizing the agent's policy under environment-provided rewards to improve both capability and reliability.

-Such agent-environment interaction unfolds over multiple turns, producing long-horizon reasoning trajectories that pass through many intermediate states.
-However, optimization is often hindered by the sparse-reward structure of agentic environments: most provide no state-wise feedback during execution, yielding only a terminal evaluation upon task termination with completion, failure, or truncation.
-As a result, agentic RL is driven by a coarse, trajectory-level signal rather than fine-grained, state-level guidance, weakening credit assignment and can lead to insufficient training.

-Prior work seeks to recover state-wise (process) rewards but typically relies on training separate reward models with human-annotated data~\citep{lightman2023let,wang2025spa}.
-This dependence incurs substantial data and computational costs, limiting optimization efficiency and scalability.
+However, optimization is often hindered by the sparse-reward structure of agentic environments: most provide no state-wise feedback during execution, yielding only a terminal evaluation upon task completion.
+As a result, agentic RL is driven by a coarse, trajectory-level signal rather than fine-grained, state-level guidance, weakening credit assignment and leading to insufficient training.
+Prior work seeks to recover state-wise (process) rewards, but typically relies on separately trained reward models requiring human-annotated data~\citep{lightman2023let,wang2025spa}, incurring substantial data and computational costs.
+Furthermore, static process reward models are susceptible to reward hacking, as the fixed scorer drifts out of distribution once the policy updates and assigns inflated rewards to new outputs~\citep{gao2023scaling}; querying them at every step also becomes prohibitively expensive at scale.
+Moreover, such scorers are often task-specific and generalize poorly across environments.
 These limitations motivate our central question: \emph{How can we objectively estimate process rewards for intermediate states in agentic tasks without training reward models?}